 Degrees and Certifications:

 Family is very important to me.
-We have four amazing children.
-Jordan is in 11th grade.
-He enjoys playing baseball and football.
-Dillon is in 8th grade.
-He plays soccer, basketball, and runs cross country.
-Landon is in 6th grade.
+Roe and I have four amazing children.
+Jordan is currently attending college for a degree in graphic design.
+He enjoys sports and photography.
+Dillon is in 11th grade.
+His plans to graduate early and join the military.
+Landon is in 9th grade.
 He plays soccer, baseball, basketball, and runs cross country.
 Mya is our baby girl.
-She was born on July 3rd, two minutes before midnight!
+She is 3 years old.
+Her official birthday is July 3rd, two minutes before midnight!
 When we are not at a sporting event, we can usually be found snuggled up watching movies or at the beach.

 I graduated from the University of North Carolina at Wilmington.
 I currently hold a B.A. in Elementary Education with a concentration in Behavioral Studies.